licaakwarteng/angelica/index.md

 4. ### Maji Ndogo: Access To Drinking Water
    This is a BI report is to report a research survey in a country to help identify areas of improving drinking water access in Maji Ndogo.
-   This helps inform stakeholders where to commit funds and areas of focus to improve the lives of those involved.
+   This helps inform stakeholders where to commit funds and areas of focus to improve the lives of people in affected areas.

-   Tools used: Power BI and Excel files.
+   Tools used: Power BI, SQL and Excel files.

-   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects">Here</a>
+   Project files are available in the GitHub project folder <a href="[https://github.com/licaakwarteng/Data-Analytics-BI-Projects/tree/main/Maji%20Ndogo">Here</a>